Jegeva/idarm/Readme.md

 It used to be something i build for IDA but i got frustrated with her... guess you can IDentify ARM chips with that now...
 Or do stuff to/with them bits of expensive sand :tongue:...

-## What do i do this this anyways ?
+## What do i do with this anyways ?

 An exemple tool built on the IDARM database can be found here : https://github.com/Jegeva/ghidrARMloader